 For more information on this, as well as a list of controlled drugs, please refer to the official Home Office guidance.

-DBS Checks for pharmacy technicians and dispensary assistants
+DBS Checks for pharmacy assistants and dispensers

 DBS Checks for other roles in a pharmacy